-In addition to medications, other devices such as back braces help control pain and keep the deformity from getting worse.
+- Back braces to help control pain and may thwart scoliosis and/or kyphosis from worsening.
 Although braces usually do not correct the wedging of the bone, they do support the spine and may decrease secondary muscle spasm.